dockerizedrupal/crush/README.md

 # Crush

-Version agnostic wrapper around Drush that allows you to use Drush seamlessly with containers.
+Version agnostic wrapper around Drush that allows you to use Drush seamlessly with Docker containers.

 ## Install